pfeuh/yass/doc/frontPannel/scriptSvg/readme.txt

 How does it work?
 I sliced a dummy svg file with a circle, a text and a rectangle.
-I use theses sliced texts as templates, filling coordinates and other full stuff from file yassTrontpannel_xx.py.
+I use theses sliced texts as templates, filling coordinates and other cool stuff from file yassFrontpannel_xx.py.

 The main problem for me was to create texts in 4 directions with the 3 anchors start, middle & end.
 It's now fixed.